-- Problems with chewing, speech, and digestion
+- Correct problems with chewing, eating, and talking

-- Misaligned facial tissues
+- Prevent misalignment/collapse of facial tissues

 We Accept New Patients